About Classes

 Late fee policies are strictly enforced.

-If payment is not received by the 25th of the following month, your child will not be allowed to attend classes.
-All previously paid for items, such as recital and competition fees will be forfeited, if you choose not to return to the studio.
-All delinquent accounts will be turned over to a collection agency.
+If payment is not received by the 25th of the following month, dances are not able to attend classes.
+All delinquent accounts are turned over to a collection agency.

-If you would like to change classes, add or remove a class, or completely terminate dance classes, please email us at codedancestudio@yahoo.com.
+If you would like to change, add, or remove a class, please email us at codedancestudio@yahoo.com.
 In order to be removed from financial obligation, we must receive your intentions to stop classes in writing.

 Parent Policies